LupienLab/pipeline-bisulfite-sequencing/README.md

 A more detailed description of what to look out for can be found in [the detailed docs](docs/bismark/README.md).

+If your data has good QC metrics, you're ready to proceed to your analysis.

+# Analysis

+The most common analysis step for bisulfite-sequencing data is calling differentially methylated regions (DMRs) in your samples between your desired conditions.

 ## dmrseq

-`dmrseq` [4] is an R package developed to call differentially methylated regions (DMRs) from bisulfite-sequencing data while controlling for false discoveries.
+`dmrseq` [4] is an R package developed to call DMRs from bisulfite-sequencing data while controlling for false discoveries.

-This tool starts by calculating matrices (CpGs by samples) of methylated and total read counts.
+This tool starts by calculating matrices (`CpG`s by samples) of methylated and total read counts.
 You can directly read in tables from `bismark_methylation_extractor` to make this process simpler.
 You then specify the test covariate (your condition of interest) and other nuisance covariates (sequencing batch or age, for example) for each sample in a design matrix and test for differential methylation.